glaukiol1/top-github-commiters/README.md

 You can follow the steps to add a new country; it is simple to run the script, and push your changes.
 You can always open a issue and I will update it for you.

+If you're feeling generous; you can run `./auto-updater/autoupdate.js`.
+This script will update all the lists, it will benefit everyone!
+You run it like this: `node ./auto-updater/autoupdate.js token`; where `token` is your GitHub personal access token.

 ## 📕 How do I add my country/area?

 You can either follow the steps below to add it yourself; or just open a Issue, I will get that country up in a few hours!